 And he went outside and wept bitterly.Luke 22:62 NIV

-In this passage, Peter denies that he knows Jesus.
+In this passage, Peter denied that he knew Jesus.
 Three times.
-And after the third time, Jesus turns and looks at him.
+And after the third time, Jesus turned and looked at him.
 You might argue that Peter’s denial was quite different than my sin; but is it?
-In denying that he knew Jesus, he is denying Jesus place in his life.
+In denying that he knew Jesus, he was denying Jesus’ place in his life.
 And in my sin, as inoffensive as I might wish to brand it, I deny Jesus his rightful place in my life.
 And I believe that Peter’s response to his sin is much more appropriate than mine.
 Rather than dismiss it because of circumstances, trivialize it, or any other excuse; he went out and wept bitterly.
-He was broken-hearted over his sin, his denial of Jesus.
+He was brokenhearted over his sin, his denial of Jesus.

 Lord, let me be broken-hearted, weeping over my sin.